 Citroën wants to redefine the concept of urban mobility, and it does so by activating The Urban Collectif, a partnership with Accor e JCDecaux.
-From the partnership comes a rather interesting concept, which the French company (is it still French?
+From the partnership a rather interesting concept was born, which the French company (is it still French?
 I don't understand anything anymore) called: 'Skate'.
-Because?
-Because in essence it is what it is.
+Why?
+Because that's essentially what it's about.
 A big four-wheeled skate.

-Of course, it's not meant as a skateboard but as a ridesharing platform.
+Of course, it's not intended as a skateboard as much as a ridesharing platform.
 But he looks a lot like him.
-A kind of muscular and bulky evolution of the Back to the Future hoverboard.
+A sort of muscular and bulky evolution of the hoverboard from Back to the Future.

 Skate, the vision of versatile transport

-The 'Skate' is part of the Citroën autonomous mobility vision, which plans to deploy a fleet of these vehicles in the near future.
-The double chevron company is confident that implementing these will reduce congestion in the city.
+'Skate' is part of the Citroën autonomous mobility vision, which plans to deploy a fleet of these vehicles in the near future.
+The double chevron company is confident that the implementation of these will reduce congestion in the city.
 How does Skate work?
-Acting as a "base" for a series of interchangeable capsules that change in relation to the needs of commuters.
+Acting as the "base" for a series of interchangeable capsules that change in relation to the needs of commuters.

 One of the most interesting and versatile features of Skate is given by the special fully spherical tires placed at the four corners of the vehicle-platform.
 They have no air inside them, they move 360 ° and take four times longer to wear out (also because they have an area four times larger than a traditional wheel).

-Frontier solution, there is no doubt.
+Frontier solution, there's no doubt.
 Will we ever see it on the road?
-According to Hans Vrijsen, CEO of Goodyear's R&D department (creator of the prototype called "Eagle 360") is sure to happen.
+Second Hans Vrijsen, CEO of Goodyear's research and development department (creator of the prototype called “Eagle 360”) will certainly happen.

 Modular experiences